Hussein-Ali-Shamarti/Bachelor-SearchMotor/README.md

 # Bachelor-SearchMotor

 This project is a search engine that uses AI to generate summaries of articles.
-It consists of a Flask backend, an Ollama AI model, and a React frontend.
+It consists of a Flask backend and a React frontend.
 ## Getting Started

 ### Prerequisites